Benefits offered of Health Insurance BC

 Families in British Columbia can take advantage of the Health Insurance BC to protect themselves and their loved ones.

 As of January 1, 2018, the B.C provincial healthcare premium rate has been reduced to half of their previous amount.
 Furthermore, a family whose adjusted income is from $26,000 and below does not have to pay a premium.

 The B.C. provincial health insurance plan is made up of three parts as follows:

 - Medical Services Plan (MSP)

 - Fair Pharmacare.

-All residents of B.C and their dependents are required to register for the Medical Services Plan.
+All residents of British Columbia and their dependents are required to register for the Medical Services Plan.
 The premium for this plan is billed a month in advance.

 Further, the plan offers health and medical benefits and its premium is determined based on the income and size of the family.
 It is necessary to apply for this plan immediately after you move into B.C.